Course Catalog

 1 credit

 Latin III is a transitional course in which students begin to read unadapted works of Roman authors alongside those composed by the modern textbook authors.
-Focus is placed on learning complex grammatical constructions along with rhetorical devices.
+The focus is on learning complex grammatical constructions and rhetorical devices.
 Upon completion of this course, students will be prepared to read Latin literature with the help of commentary.

 Honors Latin IV